 |Cathay Pacific Asia Miles||1 Mile / $||0.5 Mile / $||0.5 Mile / $|

 |*Qantas Points are only earned if linked to Altitude Qantas Rewards|

 Airport lounge access benefits

-If you opt for the Altitude Rewards Black, you’ll receive airport lounge access with Priority Pass membership and two included lounge visits per year, which are valid at the new Catalina Lounge at Darwin Airport.
+If you opt for the Altitude Rewards Black, you’ll receive airport lounge access with Priority Pass membership and two included lounge visits per year, which are now valid at four airports in Australia (Sydney Airport’s inclusion is seven restaurants).
 Additional visits are charged at a $27 USD fee.

-With both Altitude Rewards Black and Altitude Qantas Black, you’ll also receive two lounge visits free of charge to the newly-opened Sydney International American Express lounge too, usually a cost of $55.
+With both Altitude Rewards Black and Altitude Qantas Black, you’ll also receive two lounge visits free of charge to the modern Sydney International American Express lounge too, usually a cost of $55.